awsdocs/aws-cdk-guide/v2/migrating-v2.md

 ### CDK Toolkit compatibility<a name="work-with-cdk-v2-cli"></a>

 CDK v2 requires v2 or later of the CDK Toolkit\.
 This version is backward\-compatible with CDK v1 apps, so you can use a single globally\-installed version of CDK Toolkit with all your AWS CDK projects, whether they use v1 or v2\.
-An exception is that CDK Toolkit v2 creates CDK v2 projects\.
+An exception is that CDK Toolkit v2 only creates CDK v2 projects\.

 If you need to create both v1 and v2 CDK projects, **do not install CDK Toolkit v2 globally\.** \(Remove it if you already have it installed: `npm remove -g aws-cdk`\.\) To invoke the CDK Toolkit, use npx to run v1 or v2 of the CDK Toolkit as desired\.